RENAL IT – we take it for granted but how did it come about?

 There was a time when there was no registry of patients with rare renal diseases, as is now the case through RaDaR, to improve care and foster research.

 These remarkable developments did not always begin as we might hope through coordinated, well planned, well-funded efforts.
-As so often when health care improves it happens through the blood, sweat and tears of groups of prescient individuals who see the potential and are willing to commit themselves to making things happen; even if thought of by the majority as eccentric and perhaps misguided enthusiasts.
+As so often when health care improves it happens through the blood, sweat and tears of groups of prescient individuals who see the potential and are willing to commit themselves to making things happen.

 Some of these developments were first initiatives of the Renal Association, others were not, but almost all of the leaders were Renal Association members, and part of the history is how the Renal Association supported and embraced these systems as they emerged.